Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 In both books, all mummies have darkvision.
 They're also all Unaligned, which is quite interesting.
 Perhaps some of those royal mummies aren't hatching sinister plots at all!
-Maybe they only wish for the safety of their kingdom, or to redress a geniune wrong committed against it, and the PCs might be able to reason or even ally with them.
+Maybe they only wish for the safety of their kingdom, or to redress a genuine wrong committed against it, and the PCs might be able to reason or even ally with them.

 ### Mummy Guardian (MM)